LucaArgentieri/Shoe-Discord-Bot/README.md

 !newrelease
 To stay updated on upcoming releases.

+⚠️ Not ready yet
 !dropmese
 To stay updated on the releases of the current month.

+⚠️ Not ready yet
 !stonks
 To see the most popular scapre in the last three months.